FH-Complete/FHC-AddOn-Moodle/README.md

 # Installation

+* Install FHComplete Addon in Moodle
+* Create Webservice Token in Moodle

 * Copy the Repository to the FHComplete Subfolder /addon/moodle/
-* Copy config-default.inc.php to config.inc.php and adapt PATH and TOKEN
+* Copy config-default.inc.php to config.inc.php and adapt ADDON_MOODLE_PATH and ADDON_MOODLE_TOKEN
 * Add the Addon to the ACTIVE_ADDONS FHComplete Config
 * Run dbcheck.php to create tables an migrate existing data
 * enable cronjobs

-* Install FHComplete Addon in Moodle
-* Create Webservice Token in Moodle